Item # LCY000X

 Let's be honest.
 When it comes right down to it, the tiny difference in grams between Look Cycle's Keo Blade Road Pedals and the superlative Carbon Ti model is small enough that its actual effect on a ride is negligible.
-The impact on the weight of the ol' bank account is another issue, though, and if your finances (or an SO playing the fiduciary role) can't quite justify the price of exotic wonder materials, those added 30g per pedal aren't a significant penalty.
+The impact on the weight of the old' bank account is another issue, though, and if your finances (or a significant other playing the fiduciary role) can't quite justify the price of exotic wonder materials, that added 30g per pedal isn't a significant penalty.
 (It's also worth noting that the Keo Carbon Blade pedals used by Greipel, one of the peloton's most prolific powerhouses, are a mere 10g lighter than the standard Blades.)
-In short—and to use a bad metaphor—the standard Blade is the same cake as the Blade Carbon Ti, just without the icing on top.
+In short and to use a bad metaphor, the standard Blade is the same cake as the Blade Carbon Ti, just without the icing on top.

-The standard Blade pedals do make one final concession to the more expensive models: the surface area is somewhat reduced because the contact plate drops from 64mm wide on the carbon models to 60mm on the standard Blade's synthetic body.
-The pedals still present a reasonably accommodating 400mm² contact patch to the cleats, putting them comfortably in the standard range for road pedals at this level.
-There are benefits to going with an expanded platform—particularly for sprinting—but most ambitious recreationalists and aspiring competitors won't be able to capitalize.
+The standard Blade pedals do make one final concession to the more expensive models: the surface area is somewhat reduced because the contact plate drops from 64mm wide on the carbon models to 60mm on the standard Blade's composite body.
+The pedals still present a reasonably accommodating 400mm contact patch to the cleats, putting them comfortably in the standard range for road pedals at this level.
+There are benefits to going with an expanded platform particularly for sprinting but most ambitious recreationalists and aspiring competitors won't be able to capitalize.

-- Blade engagement is more responsive than traditional coil springs
+- Blade spring is far lighter than traditional coil springs

 - Tensioning mechanism reduces weight and lowers stack height